Learn how to be more sensitive to

 This refers to the strength of the ties people have to others within the community.
 A high IDV score indicates loose connections.
 In countries with a high IDV score there is a lack of interpersonal connection, and little sharing of responsibility beyond family and perhaps a few close friends.
 A society with a low IDV score would have strong group cohesion, and there would be a large amount of loyalty and respect for members of the group.
 The group itself is also larger and people take more responsibility for each other's well being.

-Application: Hofstede's analysis suggests that in the Central American countries of Panama and Guatemala where the IDV scores are very low (11 and 6, respectively), a marketing campaign that emphasized benefits to the community or that tied into a popular political movement would likely be understood and well received.
+Application: The model suggests that in the Central American countries of Panama and Guatemala where the IDV scores are very low (11 and 6, respectively), a marketing campaign that emphasized benefits to the community or that tied into a popular political movement would likely be understood and well received.

 This refers to how much a society sticks with, and values, traditional male and female roles.
 High MAS scores are found in countries where men are expected to be "tough," to be the provider, and to be assertive.
 If women work outside the home, they tend to have separate professions from men.
 Low MAS scores do not reverse the gender roles.
 In a low MAS society, the roles are simply blurred.
 You see women and men working together equally across many professions.
 Men are allowed to be sensitive, and women can work hard for professional success.